 Do not start any work at height if cables are near until you have reported and received further instruction, you also have a duty to warn others about the dangers on site and that includes overhead cables.

-You should prevent falls by providing adequate work platforms with suitable guard - rails or other collective measures, before resorting to fall arrest equipment.
+You should only use adequate work platforms with suitable guardrails or other collective measures, before resorting to fall arrest equipment.